 Students may also report incidents to a Campus Safety Authority.
-A Campus Safety Authority is any individual or individuals who have responsibility for campus safety, or who have significant responsibilities for students and campus activities but who do not work for the Campus Safety Department.
+A Campus Safety Authority is any individual who has responsibility for campus safety, or who has significant responsibilities for students and campus activities but who does not work for the Campus Safety Department.
 This includes officials of the academy who have significant responsibility for student discipline and campus judicial proceedings.
 A list of Campus Safety Authorities is included in Appendix C. Campus Safety Authorities participate in annual training regarding their responsibilities.
 Pastoral and professional counselors on campus are not considered Campus Safety Authorities, but are encouraged to provide students receiving counseling with contact information to report crimes if, in their professional judgment, it would be appropriate for the student to do so.
 The counselors at MMA provide information about reporting crimes among other options explored with students who make a confidential report.
 Confidential options to report crimes are discussed with students during new student orientation and in a Title IX informational brochure.
 Though not required to do so, the Academy includes statistics from the health and counseling centers regarding confidential reports of sexual assaults and domestic violence, after confirming that such statistics have not already been included in the report.
 The counseling staff will also alert the Dean of Student Services or Campus Safety if they perceive that a student in counseling presents a threat to self or others.
 A professional counselor is defined by the U.S Department of Education as "a person whose official responsibilities include "providing mental health counseling to members of the academy's community and who is functioning within the scope of his/her license/certification."
-Pastoral counselors are defined by the U.S Department of Education as someone who provides confidential counseling, and are functioning within the scope of that recognition as pastoral counselor."
+Pastoral counselors are defined by the U.S Department of Education as "persons who are associated with a religious order or denomination, are recognized by that religious order or denomination as someone who provides confidential counseling, and are functioning within the scope of that recognition as pastoral counselor."
 The Academy does not currently have a pastoral counselor on staff.